Newly Diagnosed Type 2 Diabetes

-Other options might include session on Carbohydrate foods where we discuss what carbohydrates are and how they affect your blood glucose, or Healthy Eating what works? - a more detailed session about what approaches have evidence for improving health and reducing the long term complications of diabetes.
+In follow up consultations we will discuss carbohydrates foods and how they affect your blood glucose in more detail, or a more detailed session about what dietary approaches have evidence for improving health and reducing the long term complications of diabetes.

 * Please note that this service is complementary to your normal NHS diabetes care.
 If you are feeling unwell, you should contact your GP surgery or NHS 111 for advice.